Wee: what you need to know

 - can look as if some solids are undigested.
 This is because your baby’s digestive system is still developing.
 It’s usually normal.

 Constipation is more likely to happen in bottle-fed babies.
-It usually happens when the formula has been made with too little water, but it can happen for other reasons too.
+It usually happens when the formula has been made with too little water.

 Diarrhoea is when your baby does very runny or even watery poos, more often than usual.
-If your baby is vomiting as well, he might have a gut infection.
+If your baby is vomiting as well, it might be a gut infection.
 In this situation, it’s important to see your GP immediately to make sure that your baby doesn’t get dehydrated.

 If a baby with jaundice also has pale yellow, white or grey poo, see your GP immediately – this can be a sign of a rare liver disease.
 The baby will need a blood test to check.
 Take photos or even samples of your baby’s poo with you so the GP can check it out.